The ISO 27001 Planning Phase Key Steps

-The Planning Phase focuses on identifying, assessing, and treating risks to ensure effective information security management within the Information Security Management System (ISMS) scope.
+The Planning Phase focuses on identifying, assessing, and mitigating risks to ensure effective information security management within the scope of the Information Security Management System (ISMS).

 The principal inputs for this phase include the ISMS scope and the initial Statement of Applicability (SoA).